ZackyStardust/42_push_swap/README.md

 NOTE: Using strings, repeated numbers or numbers higher than MAX_INT (or lower than MAX_INT) will result in an error.

-A better description will be added shortly.
+A better description will be added shortly, including the list of what does each command do.